campbell000/blog/content/articles/xenoblade-chronicles-3-review-bloat.md

 Given that Xenoblade Chronicles 3 takes a minimum of [62 hours to beat](https://howlongtobeat.com/game/103825), which doesn't include the 30-40 hours of additional content, there's no way that I'd be able to answer that question in a two-page essay.
 And since [game reviewers don't need to finish games anymore](https://twitter.com/raveofravendale/status/1496533451096440838?lang=en), a long-form review of this game <text-with-tooltip :tooltip="'No, I don\'t think game reviewers need to kill themselves to complete game in 24 hours to review it.
 But wouldn\'t you raise an eyebrow if I told you that I read through 65% of George Orwell\'s novel 1984, and flatly told you that it sucks?'">doesn't seem to exist.</text-with-tooltip>

 So, much like Xenoblade Chronicles 3 itself, I'm going to take *way too long* to explain to you what I think and how I feel.
-Xenoblade Chronicles 3 is certainly a ride, but not necessarily fun from start to finish.
+I suppose I could consider this long review as revenge for the time I wasted playing Xenoblde Chronicles 3.
+This game is certainly a ride, but it's not necessarily a fun one from start to finish.

 Let's get started.